 Best Traditional Tavernas#

-- To Steki tou Ilia (Koukaki) — Lamb chops
+- To Steki tou Ilia (Koukaki) — Those lamb chops, again and forever

-What to order: Mezedes (shared small plates), grilled meats, seasonal dishes, house wine.
+How to order: Mezedes (shared small plates), grilled meats, whatever seasonal dish the waiter recommends, and house wine.
+Let the kitchen lead and you won’t go wrong.

 Best Modern Greek#